gsalaman/astro_notes/journal.md

 For pixels, we've got to go to a new feature...a standoff on the main pole.
 Here it's 1592 pixels.
 1132 pix for 9mm nagler.
 635 for prime...meaining it would be 1460 for barlowed prime.

+## Takeaways
+For widest field, do the Q32.

+Standard zoom:  just do prime focus.

+Big zoom:  First try barlowed prime.
+Then 9mm nagler (a little less).
+Then 6mm radian (a little more).

 # 9-12-20 More planet tests